 Tapeworm of genus Echinococcus.
 People usually become infected by accidentally swallowing the tapeworm eggs passed in dog faeces.
-The disease may produce cysts in the liver, lungs, brain and other organs (liver being the most common followed by lung.
+The disease may produce cysts in the liver, lungs, brain and other organs (the liver being the most common followed by the lung.

 - Unexplained weight loss

 - Lung cysts –cough, chest pain and hemoptysis

 - Rupture of cysts –fever, urticaria, anaphylactic reactions

 - Examination of blood, urine, sputum, faeces or other bodily fluids if a burst hydatid cyst is suspected

 - Blood tests for antibodies to the cysts.